-The principal responsibility for managing this MTR resides with the Commissioning Unit (UNDP Thailand Country Office).
-The Commissioning Unit for this project's MTR is UNDP Thailand Country Office.
+The principal responsibility for managing this MTR resides with the Commissioning Unit.
+The Commissioning Unit for this project's MTR is the UNDP Country Office.

-The commissioning unit will contract the consultants and ensure the timely provision of the travel arrangements within the country for the MTR team.
-The Project Team will be responsible for liaising with the MTR team to provide all relevant documents, set up stakeholder interviews, and arrange field visits.
+The commissioning unit will contract the consultant and ensure the timely provision of per diems and travel arrangements within the country for the MTR team.
+The Project Team will be responsible for liaising with the MTR Team to provide all relevant documents, set up stakeholder interviews, and arrange field visits.

-9. TEAM COMPOSITION
+9. CONSULTANT QUALIFICATIONS

-A team of two independent consultants will conduct the MTR - one team leader (with experience and exposure to projects and evaluations in other regions globally) and one team local expert, from Thailand.
-The consultants cannot have participated in the project preparation, formulation, and/or implementation (including the writing of the Project Document) and should not have a conflict of interest with project's related activities.
+An independent consultant with the regional experience and exposure to projects and evaluations of natural resource management interventions will conduct the MTR.
+The consultant will not have participated in the project preparation, formulation, and/or implementation (including the writing of the Project Document) and should not have a conflict of interest with any project-related activities.